Capstone-Project-Asset-Tokenization/Asset-Tokenization/README.md

 ### Asset Tokenization Platform

 ## Introduction
-The "Asset Tokenization Platform" is designed to revolutionize the management, trading, and leveraging of assets.
+The ```Asset Tokenization Platform``` is designed to revolutionize the management, trading, and leveraging of assets.
 This project focuses on enabling the digitization of tangible and intangible assets through blockchain-based tokens, offering a transformative approach to asset ownership and investment.

 ## Scope
 This platform aims to provide a secure and user-friendly environment for users to create, tokenize, and manage assets.
 It facilitates the trading of asset-backed tokens on a decentralized marketplace, integrating blockchain technology and smart contracts for a comprehensive solution in asset tokenization.